Nonye2K3/chia/Migrate-from-Keys.yaml-to-keychain.md

 ```

-### Then we'll add two pool_sks keys:
+### Then add two pool_sks keys:
 ```
 chia keys add_not_extended -k 2af395e80e9e65ae23851db8a8ac43a5725752afcab932db07850d826ca4d325
 chia keys add_not_extended -k 6e8caaaa7390b76c955fa580dc2bddbf15ae80dff884be169a45d7f4aa94ac79
 ```

-That's it, sk_seed doesn't need to be migrated, new plots are using random key by default.
+That's it, sk_seed doesn't need to be migrated, as new plots are using a random key by default.